urban-wombat/flattables/README.md

 test code, and a main program.

 I have created a sample implementation (using a gotables file as input to the `gotflat` utility) the same way you would create your own implementation.
-I have called it `flattables_sample`, though it is an actual implementation.
+I have called it `flattables_sample`.
+It is an actual implementation, not just a toy sample.

 Have a look at [urban-wombat/flattables_sample](https://github.com/urban-wombat/flattables_sample) which is a sample of FlatBuffers code generated entirely by `flatc` (FlatBuffers utility) and `gotflat` (gotables FlatTables utility).